Introduction to Pages

 When you create a page in FlutterFlow, a Widget class and a corresponding Model class are automatically generated.
 You can view these in the Code Viewer.
 To explore the details of the generated Model class, take a closer look at the code.

-FlutterFlow allows you to easily create new pages using the Add Page, Component, or Flow button, which is available from the Page Selector tab in the Navigation Menu.
-This will help you quickly start and add new pages to your app.
+FlutterFlow allows you to easily create new pages from the Page Selector tab in the Navigation Menu.

 When creating your page in FlutterFlow, one option is to start with an empty page, providing you with a blank canvas.
 This approach allows you to build your UI from the ground up by composing widgets and components together according to your specific design vision and functional requirements.

-To create an empty FlutterFlow Page from scratch, follow the steps:
+To create an empty FlutterFlow Page from scratch, follow these steps:

 FlutterFlow simplifies the process of page creation by offering a variety of popular template use cases.
 These templates provide a basic structure for your pages, which you can quickly customize with your own styling, widgets, and text.